 In high school I experienced my first big trip out of the country, but was taught a very important lesson.
-The trip took my class to Spain, Portugal and Italy but I did not appreciate everything nearly as much as I would today.
-I was a bratty teen who cared about myself a little too much if you ask me.
+The trip took my class to Spain, Portugal and Italy but I honestly didn't appreciate everything nearly as much as I would today.
+I was a bratty teen who cared about myself a little too much.
 But don't we all go through this faze in life?
-The "I want things my way or no way" type of ideology we metamorph through in our teen years as we learn how to handle the emotions that encircle us on a daily basis.
-I think this was a crucial stage in my life because I can now look back and firmly say I am not that person anymore.
+The "I want things my way or no way" ideology we move through in our teen years as we learn how to handle the emotions that encircle us on a daily basis.
+I think this was a crucial stage in my life, I now look back and firmly say I am not that person anymore.

 The goal of my blog is to make you believe that you can do anything in this world.
-As a woman, I am also specifically speaking out to you ladies, because we are often times limited by societies ideas of how we should be behaving or that we should stay inside where it is safe if there are bad people out there.
+As a woman, I am also specifically speaking out to you ladies, because we are often times limited by societies ideas of how we should be behaving or that we should stay inside where it is safe.
+Live life in a bubble.
 Here's the thing, there are bad people everywhere in the world.
 Never let your fears keep you from doing everything you want to do in this life.
-My promise to my audience: I promise to be honest, I promise to continue to motivate and prove that you can do anything you put your mind to.
+My promise to those reading: I promise to be honest, I promise to continue to motivate and prove that you can do anything you put your mind to.
 I promise to share my journey and grow, learn, and cultivate the person I am into who I want to be in this life.
 I promise to never be perfect, but to show you positivity when you might need it most, because I see you and will always be an open mind for you.
 This is a safe space.